Expeditionary Fighting Vehicle: History

 The USMC had reduced the number to be purchased from 1,013 to 573 AAAVs by 2015 due to escalation in unit cost estimated at $22.3 million in 2007.
 The EFV might be a baseline vehicle for the US Army's BCT Ground Combat Vehicle Program, however it is more likely that the army will start a new program.

 Low rate initial production (LRIP) was projected to begin in January 2012.
 Projected total program development cost of the type until first quarter of 2010 was estimated at 15.9 billion dollars.

 Controversy

-Robert O. Work, while Undersecretary of the Navy sketched out a future for amphibious warfare in which either the Marines will land unopposed or it will take a major effort using all the long range weapons of the United States armed forces to clear out ship-killing missiles, so that amphibious ships can safely approach the hostile beach and neither scenario sees much use for the EFV.
-New families of guided anti-ship weapons have extended target ranges of well past 75 mi making the EFV's capabilities less of a game-changer than for which originally hoped.
+Robert O. Work, while Undersecretary of the Navy, sketched out a future for amphibious warfare in which either the Marines will land unopposed or it will take a major effort using all the long range weapons of the United States armed forces to clear out ship-killing missiles, so that amphibious ships can safely approach the hostile beach and neither scenario sees much use for the EFV.
+New families of guided anti-ship weapons have extended target ranges of well past 75 mi making the EFV's capabilities less of a game-changer than originally hoped.